-Since 1994 Georgia participates in the NATO Partnership for Peace Program, while at 2002 NATO summit in Prague we officially declared our aspiration to join the Alliance.
-At the Bucharest summit in 2008 the Allied nations took a decision that Georgia will become a member of NATO.
+Georgia has been participating in NATO's Partnership for Peace program (PfP) since 1994, and at the NATO Prague Summit in 2002, we formally stated our aspirations to join the Alliance.
+At the 2008 Bucharest Summit, the Alliance decided that Georgia would become a member of NATO.

-We continue cooperation with the Alliance on Black Sea security.
-Georgia is actively engaged in strategic discussions with NATO on this very important topic.
-In addition, work is underway to ensure Georgia's participation in NATO’s practical measures to strengthen Black Sea security.
+Georgia continues to cooperate with the Alliance on the Black Sea Security.
+We are actively involved in the strategic discussions with NATO on this issue, as well as working to ensure Georgia's involvement in practical activities developed by the Alliance to strengthen Black Sea security.

 Our task is not only to think about how to deal with the existing threats, but also how to face tomorrow’s challenges.
 Accordingly, Georgia plans to contribute to the initiative "NATO 2030" under the leadership of NATO Secretary General Jens Stoltenberg.
 This process aims to determine what changes the alliance needs in order to be a stronger organization in the future.
 Georgia's involvement in the process reaffirms our active role as a NATO aspirant country, which seeks to help the North Atlantic Treaty Organization adapt to the new security environment.